 Before booking your stay in a Wadi Rum Bedouin camp, you’ll need to ask yourself: am I ready to renounce on some comfort in exchange for a more authentic desert experience?
 Or do I want to visit Wadi Rum in a more convenient, luxurious way?

 We went for the authentic experience with Wadi Rum Quiet Village and I wouldn’t trade our stay for any luxury stay in the world.
-That being said, the Wadi Rum Quiet Village can easily keep up with the best desert camps in Wadi Rum: the tents are spacious, the beds are super comfortable and the food was OUT OF THIS WORLD.
+That being said, the Wadi Rum Quiet Village can easily keep up as the best camp, Wadi rum: the tents are spacious, the beds are super comfortable and the food was OUT OF THIS WORLD.
 There was even wifi in the main tent.

-All activities described in this post can be booked at this Wadi Rum night camp at very affordable rates.
+I’ve created a list of what to see in Wadi Rum.
+All these Wadi Rum attractions and activities described in this post can be booked at this Wadi Rum night camp at very affordable rates.
 Read more about where to stay in Jordan.

 Where to stay in Wadi Rum